RAKWireless/RAK10702-Indoor-Comfort/README.md

 Example decoder [RAKwireless_Standardized_Payload.js] for TTN, Chirpstack, Helium and Datacake can be found in the folder [RAKwireless_Standardized_Payload](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) repo. ⤴️

 ### _REMARK_
-If using LoRa P2P, the first 8 bytes of the data packet are the devices Dev EUI.
+If using LoRa P2P, a special packet is included the contains the last 4 bytes of the devices Dev EUI.
 This way in LoRa P2P the "gateway" can determine which node sent the packet.

-### _REMARK_
-If the Bosch BSEC library is used, Gas Resistance 2 value is the IAQ index calculated by BSEC algorithm.

 ----
 # Compiler Flags